 If you are a mushroom farmer that falls into this category, then you can order ready-to-fruit blocks directly from us.
 This way you can focus on producing and selling the mushrooms and not add creating the blocks as part of your task.

-Each block costs $5 and the minimum order is 50, which can be a mix and match.
-They are ready to fruit when you receive them so you can initiate fruiting as soon as you receive them.
+These blocks are ready to fruit when you receive them so you can initiate fruiting as soon as you receive them.
 If you plan on storing them, keep in mind that they can last for about 3-4 weeks in a cooler before they start fruiting in the bag and yield is decreased.

 These blocks fruit in flushes.
-The first flush is usually 10 days to harvest and yields an average of 1 lb.
+The first flush is usually within 14 days to harvest and yields an average of 1 lb.
 You then wait for about two weeks and the blocks will fruit again about 1/2 lb.
 It is possible to get a third flush on them as well which is around 1/2-1/4 lb.
 Shiitake blocks need to be soaked for about 5 hours to initiate 2nd and 3rd flushes, Many farmers do this in low tunnels or other outdoor structures during the warmer months.